-Drug Offence Solicitors in Brisbane, Queensland
+Drug Offence Lawyers Brisbane, Queensland

 The key legislation in Queensland regarding drugs is the Drugs Misuse Act and Drugs Misuse Regulations.
 This Act, and the regulations, set out what dangerous drugs are.
 The regulations specify in excess of one hundred drugs that are classed as dangerous drugs.
 The most common dangerous drugs that are seen in Queensland include cocaine, heroin, lysergide (LSD), amphetamines and methyl-amphetamines (speed), MDMA (ecstasy), and cannabis sativa (marijuana).
 It is against the law to possess, supply, produce or traffick any of these drugs in Queensland.